NWMichl/openvuln/README.md

 ## Use Case Description

 Are you tired of crawling the PSIRT newsletter to eventually hit relevant security advisories just to curate a spreadsheet document by hand?
-Well, in this installment of 'Automate the boring stuff' Ansible does the job for you!
+Well, in this installment of "Automate the boring stuff", Ansible does the job for you!

 ## Installation